1. Home

 A travel insurance policy should include cover for:

-• Emergency repatriation back to the UK if you can't travel by your pre-booked transport
+• Emergency repatriation cover back to the UK if you need further medical treatment at home.

-• Your luggage and money in case they are lost, stolen or damaged during your stay
+• Baggage cover in case your luggage or money are lost, stolen or damaged during your trip.

-• Travel expenses like food and alternative accommodation if there are travel delays
+• Travel disruption covers travel expenses like food and alternative accommodation if there are travel delays.

-• Expenses associated with extending your trip in case you give birth while you're abroad
+• Trip extensions cover expenses associated with extending your trip in case you give birth while you're abroad.

 Cross

-• Travelling against Foreign, Commonwealth and Development Office (FCDO) advice
+• Travelling against Foreign, Commonwealth and Development Office (FCDO) advice.
+Travelling to a destination that's advised against will mean you're not covered.

 "If you're pregnant, getting a travel insurance policy shouldn't be any harder than it was before you were expecting.
 It also shouldn't impact the cost of your policy, since insurers don't usually consider it to be a medical condition.
 But, some insurers may impose their own limits and restrictions.
-You might find that some won't cover you after 28 weeks.
-Others might offer cover for longer, although it's unlikely that you'll find cover if you're close to full term.
-It's worth checking policy details before you buy to make sure you're covered for your trip."
+So, make sure you read the policy details carefully!"

 Is it safe to fly when pregnant?